 Launching: November 2020

 This was a bit of a gamble for me as I have never actually played any of the Assassin’s Creed games before.
 I know, shocking.
 In a way though, having no frame of reference means that I’ll probably really enjoy this game for what it is!
 Assassins Creed: Valhalla is the latest game in the AC franchise, developed and released by Ubisoft.

 It has all the components of my kind of game; open-world, adventure, RPG, set in Britain during the time of the Anglo-Saxon and Viking conflict.
-The protagonist is a Viking raider, and the storyline involves questing and combat.
+The protagonist is a Viking raider, and the storyline involves questing, a secret order and plenty of combat.
 What’s not to be excited about?
 Gameplay trailers so far have looked great.
 Although there does seem to be some unhappiness in the wider gaming community about this version of Assassins Creed not being, well, Assassins Creedy enough.
-I have nothing to compare it to, so I’m not concerned at all, more intrigued.
+That said, I have nothing to compare it to, so I’m not concerned at all, more intrigued.

 Senua’s Saga: Hellblade 2

 Launching: End of 2020 (estimated to launch alongside Xbox Series X)

 Although I am currently only halfway through playing Hellblade: Senua’s Sacrifice, I was really surprised and excited to see that Ninja Theory have been working on a sequel to Senua’s story.
 Announced at The Game Awards in 2019, Hellblade 2 is probably one of the most highly-anticipated games of the year.
 It deals with themes of psychosis and mental illness, told through the eyes and ears of Senua, a Pict warrior who battles her demons in the most literal sense of the word.